NCAR/GlobusArchiver/README.md

 Python 3
 ConfigMaster  (installed via manage_externals -- see instructions below)

+# Installing

-# Installing the Globus CLI, globusconnectpersonal
+## Installing the Globus CLI and globusconnectpersonal

 You will need these installed to start your own local endpoint.
 I had SNAT install them in:
 * /opt/globusconnectpersonal-2.3.6/globusconnectpersonal